A logical limit law for $231$-avoiding permutations: Proof of Theorem

 \end{lemma} \begin{proof} We consider the system \eqref{eq:systeme_Ct} as a system of equations for the series $(C_u; u \in \mathcal T_k^\star)$, seeing the series $(C_v; v \in \mathcal T_k^\bullet)$ as parameters.
 More formally for $t \in \mathcal T_k^\star$, we let $\Phi_t(z; C_u, u \in \mathcal T_k^\star)$ be the function $F_t(z; C_u, u \in \mathcal T_k)$ where the indeterminates $(C_u, u \in \mathcal T_k^\star)$ are untouched while the $(C_v, v \in \mathcal T_k^\bullet)$ are substituted by their actual value $C_v(z)$.
 Then $(C_u(z); u \in \mathcal T_k^\star)$ are the unique formal power series solutions of the system

-The dependency graph of this system is strongly connected, and we will apply the Drmota-Lalley-Woods theorem\footnote{We note that, even though the original system \eqref{eq:systeme_Ct} is algebraic, the restricted system \eqref{eq:systeme_Ct_critique} after substitution of the $(C_u)_{u \in \mathcal T_k^\bullet}$, is not algebraic any more since some of the $C_u$ might be infinite series and not polynomials.
-This is why we need the general version of Drmota--Lalley--Woods theorem with analytic equations, and not only the one for algebraic systems presented in \cite{flajolet2009analytic}.} recalled in \cref{sec:DLW}.
-Conditions i), ii), iii) and iv) of \cref{thm:DLW} are easy to check.
-Condition vi) follows from \cref{lem:aperiodic}.
-It remains to check condition v).
+The dependency graph of this system is strongly connected, and we will apply the Drmota-Lalley-Woods theorem\footnote{We note that, even though the original system \eqref{eq:systeme_Ct} is polynomial, the restricted system \eqref{eq:systeme_Ct_critique} after substitution of the $(C_u)_{u \in \mathcal T_k^\bullet}$, is not polynomial any more since some of the $C_u$ might be infinite series.
+This is the reason why we need the general version of Drmota--Lalley--Woods theorem with analytic equations, and not only the one for polynomial systems presented in \cite{flajolet2009analytic}.} recalled in Section~\ref{sec:DLW}.
+Conditions 1, 2, 3 and 4 of Proposition~\ref{thm:DLW} are easy to check.
+Condition 6 follows from Lemma~\ref{lem:aperiodic}.
+It remains to check condition 5.

 The functions $\Phi_t$ are power series with nonnegative integer coefficients and are analytic on the region